serre-lab/brownUnconference/README.md

 # Registration

-Please register [here](https://forms.gle/KWE3hSjzj956bLUa8) To receive all the latest updates about the conference, including links  and instructions to watch the presentations.
+If you'd like to attend the conference virtually, please click [here](https://forms.gle/KWE3hSjzj956bLUa8) to register.
+By registering, we will notify you when we have announced the schedule and with links to the Crowdcast.

 # Submission

-We welcome submission for all the deparment working on computational intelligence.
-Send your abstract [here](https://forms.gle/MFgdotPbG68vgyMA6).
+If you're interested in presenting your completed or anticipated research, please click [here](https://forms.gle/MFgdotPbG68vgyMA6) to submit an abstract.
 This is a safe space to share ideas so feel free to send work in progress.
+Members of the Brown community from all academic backgrounds are welcomed and encouraged to submit an abstract!